 Instead, decide what kind of incentive you’re capable of offering on your lead gen site.
 Is there a discount you can give?
 A free trial?
 Access to an educational newsletter?
 Whatever it is, make sure it truly is a bonus to visitors and put it front and center on your site.

-Step 2: Write concise and engaging copy so your lead page speaks to your target audience
+Step 2: Write concise and engaging copy so your lead capture landing page speaks to your target audience

 This might seem like a no-brainer, but it’s something you’re going to want to pay close attention to.
 While your design and imagery will draw the eye and get your site visitors to pause on your landing page, leads will mainly come because of your copy.